 In 2020 we are hosting an interactive online event on 27 October.
 The event will feature a selection of thought leaders to discuss and promote resilience in our communities.
 The panel will be broadcast throughout the day, followed by breakout networking sessions where attendees can connect and discuss the concepts explored amongst each other and with prominent occupational therapists.
-More details will be rased in the coming weeks.
+Register here

 In support of the resilience theme, we have professionally designed a poster which can be downloaded here.
 We encourage members to display the poster in offices, waiting rooms, classrooms and more to help promote the positive impact of occupational therapy in our communities.